StevenD24/AWS-Serverless-API-System/README.md

 - **CRUD Operations**: Supports create, read, update, and delete operations on DynamoDB.
 - **Serverless Framework**: Utilizes the Serverless Framework for easy deployment and management.
 - **S3 Object Store**: Supports upload, retrieve, and manage files in an S3 bucket directly through the APIs.
+- **AWS CloudFront CDN Integration**: Utilizes AWS CloudFront as a CDN for efficient and low-latency file retrieval from S3, optimizing content delivery globally.
 - **CI/CD with GitHub Actions**: Automated workflows for continuous integration and continuous deployment.
 - **TypeScript with Node.js on AWS**: Manual integration of TypeScript with plugins to allow modern code to run on AWS Lambda.
 - **Auth0 Integration**: Uses Auth0 for secure authentication and authorization with a Bearer JWT.